There are a bunch of tiny k-cup coffee makers on the market, I know because I own around ten of them that fit this description!

 In case you are interested you can see this post on K-cup coffee makers with a strong button.

 Before I get into the meat of the comparison however I want to give you a summary.

 In almost every situation with every retailer out there you will pay more money for the K-Mini Plus.

 I personally purchased the K-Mini Plus at a local retailer in my town that was having a sale.
-I picked mine up for a super low price of $59.99, much lower than most people will be able to match.
+I picked mine up for a super low price of $59.99, a much lower price than most people will be able to find.

 You can see current Amazon pricing for the K-Mini Plus here.

 The K-Mini however I purchased on Amazon for a pinch more than that, although ordinarily the Mini Plus will be closer to the century mark and higher in price than the K-Mini basic model.

 You can see Amazon pricing for the regular K-Mini here.

 Features of the K-Mini and K-Mini Plus include a big 1470 watt “motor” to run the water heater and pump.
 This is more wattage than all of the other small k-cup coffee makers on the market these days that I’ve tested.